cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 When you open your installed Linux application (like the Ubuntu App), you will have a full terminal like any Linux distribution.
-The instruction on how to generate a public key are the same of :ref:`Generate a public key pair with OpenSSH <openssh-keygen>` documentation.
+The instruction on how to generate a public key are the same of :ref:`Generate a public key pair with OpenSSH <openssh-keygen>`.
 Also, connections to remote server are made using OpenSSH, see :ref:`Connecting with OpenSSH <openssh-connect>` section

 Putty and WinSCP